 Our weekly newsletters feature restaurants with the most inspired menus, our special events & offers, and dishes that we are sure you’ll love

 What is More Than Carrots?

-More Than Carrots helps curious foodies - like you and us - maintain a healthy and balanced diet when dining out.
-By balanced we mean ‘more vegetables & less meat’.
+More Than Carrots helps curious foodies enjoy and maintain a sustainable diet that contains more vegetables & less meat.